xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </pre>
 </div>

-#### CIN core uplink policy maps
-These are applied to all core facing interfaces.

 #### RPD and DPIC interface policy maps
 These are applied to all interfaces connected to cBR-8 DPIC and RPD devices.